iterative/dvc.org/content/docs/user-guide/data-pipelines/index.md

-# Machine Learning Pipelines
+# Data Pipelines

-If you find yourself repeating sequence of actions to get or update the results of an ML project, then you may already have a pipeline.
+If you find yourself repeating sequence of actions to get or update the results of your project, then you may already have a pipeline.
 DVC helps you make it more manageable and consistent by [defining it] in a standard format (`dvc.yaml`).

-A typical ML workflow could involve:
+A typical data science workflow could involve:

 1. Gathering data and for training and validation
 2. Extracting useful features from the training dataset